knnv-ar/astro-tut3-content-collections/README.md

 #### Build a Blog Tutorial Code

-In the [Build a Blog introductory tutorial](https://docs.astro.build/en/tutorial/0-introduction/), you learned about Astro’s [built-in file-based routing](https://docs.astro.build/en/guides/routing/#static-routes): any `.astro`, `.md`, or `.mdx` file anywhere within the `src/pages/` folder automatically became a new page on your site.
+In the [Build a Blog introductory tutorial](https://docs.astro.build/en/tutorial/0-introduction/), you learned about Astro’s [built-in file-based routing](https://docs.astro.build/en/guides/routing/#static-routes): any `.astro`, `.md`, or `.mdx` file anywhere within the `src/pages/` folder automatically became a page on your site.

-To navigate between these pages, you used the standard HTML `<a>` element.
-For example, to create a link to your About page, you added `<a href="/about/">About</a>` to your page header.
-When a visitor to your site clicked that link, the browser refreshed and loaded a new page with entirely new content.
+To create your first blog post at `https://example.com/posts/post-1/`, you created a `/posts/` folder and added the file `post-1.md`.
+You then added a new Markdown file to this folder every time you wanted to add a new blog post to your site.

-## Full-page navigation vs client-side routing (SPA mode)
+## Pages vs Collections

-When a browser refreshes and loads a new page, there is no continuity between the old page and the new page.
-During **client-side routing**, a new page is displayed without a full-page browser refresh.

-Client-side routing is a feature of single-page application (SPA) sites, where your entire site or app is “one page” of JavaScript whose content is updated based on visitor interaction.

-Because each new page does not require a full browser refresh, client-side routing allows you to control page transitions in several ways. **Persistent elements**, such as a common page header, do not have to be entirely rerendered on the screen.
-The transition from one page to another can appear much smoother.
-And, **state can be preserved**, allowing you to transfer values from one page to the next, or even keep a video playing as your visitors navigate pages!

-There are times when you will want or need a full-page browser refresh.
-For example, when a link takes a visitor to a `.pdf` document, you will need the browser to load that new page from the server.
-Even with view transitions enabled in your Astro project, you will be able to specify how the browser should navigate both by default and on a per-link basis, even opting out of client-side routing entirely.
+Even when using content collections, you will still use the `src/pages/` folder for individual pages, such as your About Me page.
+But, moving your blog posts to the special `src/content/` folder will allow you to use more powerful and performant APIs to generate your blog post index and display your individual blog posts.

+At the same time, you’ll receive better guidance and autocompletion in your code editor because you will have a [**schema**](https://docs.astro.build/en/guides/content-collections/#defining-a-collection-schema) to define a common structure for each post that Astro will help you enforce.
+In your schema, you can specify when frontmatter properties are required, such as a description or an author, and which data type each property must be, such as a string or an array.
+This leads to catching many mistakes sooner, with descriptive error messages telling you exactly what the problem is.

-Read more about [Astro’s view transitions](https://docs.astro.build/en/guides/view-transitions/) in our guide, or dive into the instructions below to extend the blog with view transitions.
+Read more about [Astro’s content collections](https://docs.astro.build/en/guides/content-collections/) in our guide, or get started with the instructions below to convert a basic blog from `src/pages/posts/` to `src/content/posts/`.

-`
-#### Test your knowledge
+### Test your knowledge

-1. Adding view transitions to my astro site…

-    [] Requires more than 2 lines of code to implement site-wide by default

-    [x] Changes the default type of page navigation on a page that contains the `<ViewTransitions />` router in its `<head>`

-    [] Does not add back accessibility features normally provided by the browser, such as route announcement and respect for `prefers-reduced-motion`
+1. Which type of page would you probably keep in `src/pages/`?

+    [] Blog posts that all contain the same basic structure and metadata

+    [] Product pages in an eCommerce site

+    [] A contact page, because you do not have multiple similar pages of this type

-2. Which is **not** a benefit of Astro’s view transitions?
+2. Which is **not** a benefit of moving blog posts to a content collection?

-    [x] Sending some additional JavaScript to the browser for client-side routing

-    [] The option to persist individual elements and components as a visitor visits a new page

-    [] Controlling which kind of navigation to use on a per-link basis

-3. The view transitions router…

-    [] Requires me to use a UI framework such as React

-    [] Is not ready for production sites

-    [x] Includes fallback behavior for browsers that do not yet fully support view transitions
+    [] Pages are automatically created for each file

+    [] Better error messages, because Astro knows more about each file

+    [] Better data fetching, with a more performant function

+3. Content collections uses TypeScript…

+    [] To make me feel bad

+    [] To understand my project, even if I don’t write any TypeScript

+    [] Only if I have the strict or strictest configuration set

-## Extending the blog tutorial with view transitions
+## Extending the blog tutorial with content collections

-The steps below show you how to extend the final product of the Build a Blog tutorial by adding client-side routing to enhance page transitions.
+The steps below show you how to extend the final product of the Build a Blog tutorial by creating a content collection for the blog posts.

 ### Upgrade dependencies